jdbctemplatemapper/jdbctemplatemapper/readme.md

      private LocalDateTime availableDate;

      // insert/update/find.. methods will ignore properties which do not
-     // have a corresponding snake case columns in database table private String someNonDatabaseProperty;
+     // have a corresponding underscore case columns in database table private String someNonDatabaseProperty;

      // getters and setters ...